hubmapconsortium/portal-visualization/README.md

 <details><summary>Will only SPRM be run (on non-Cytokit Segmentations)?</summary>

 If the answer is "yes," we should run [sprm-to-anndata.cwl from portal-containers](https://github.com/hubmapconsortium/portal-containers/tree/master/containers/sprm-to-anndata) from portal-containers on the output of SPRM and the image pyramid pipeline + offsets on the raw input data.
-Create a new class that extends `SPRMAnnDataViewConfs`, similar to [`StitchedCytokitSPRMViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/sprm_builders.py#L287) if needed for multiple images in the same dataset.
+Create a new class that extends `MultiImageSPRMAnndataViewConfBuilder`, similar to [`StitchedCytokitSPRMViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/sprm_builders.py#L287) if needed for multiple images in the same dataset.
 Otherwise you may use [`SPRMAnnDataViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/sprm_builders.py#L138) with the proper arguments.
 </details>